IBM/charts/stable/ibm-microclimate/README.md

 **Warning:** Microclimate stores any projects that are created by users in whichever Persistent Volume to which it gets mounted.
 Uninstalling Microclimate might cause data to be lost if the `PersistentVolume` and `PersistentVolumeClaim` are not configured correctly.
 To avoid losing data, we recommend that you have the correct Reclaim Policy set in a provided `PersistentVolumeClaim` or, if you are using Dynamic Provisioning, in the provided `StorageClass`.
 The same practice should be applied to the Jenkins persistent volume.

 **Warning:** Avoid using hostPath persistent volumes.
 A hostPath volume sets up a file system on a single node of a cluster.
 The portal, file-watcher, and editor pods need access to the same file system, and these pods can start on different nodes.
 If the pods start on different nodes, pods that are started on one node are unable to access the hostPath volume that is created on a different node.

-**Warning:** Set adequate permissions for the directories of the Persistent Volumes that you will use for Microclimate, especially if you use a Network File System (NFS) server.
-Microclimate containers run as non-root.
-For example, the Jenkins container that Microclimate uses runs as `jenkins`.

-As part of the Microclimate initialization process, a number of files need to be written to disk in the Persistent Volume.
-Thus, you need to ensure that the directories can be modified.

-For example, if you created the directory to be owned by the user `root`, make sure that other users, such as `jenkins`, are able to write into it, typically by using a `chmod` command or by creating groups on the system.
-Also, for security reasons, whitelist only the IP addresses of your worker nodes.

-Example settings to use for the NFS exports are `rw`, `sync`, `no_subtree_check`, `insecure`, and `no_root_squash`.

 For more information about creating Persistent Storage and enabling Dynamic Provisioning, see [Cluster Storage](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/manage_cluster/cluster_storage.html), [Working with storage](https://www.ibm.com/developerworks/community/blogs/fe25b4ef-ea6a-4d86-a629-6f87ccf4649e/entry/Working_with_storage), and